omarreis/vsop2013/planetfun/README.md

     1 AU = 1 "3D unit"    ( 1 AU Astronomic Unit is  149.597.870,7 Km - mean distance Earth-Sun  )

+# Time

 VSOP2013 time frame is J2000.0 (Equinox 1/jan/2000 12:00 UT).
 Epoch reduction is done by correcting for Precession, Nutation, Aberration, Proper motion.

-# Time

 Time calculations start with local time.
 Convert to UT ( Universal Time the same as GMT, old Greenwitch Meridian Time)

 UT = Localtime + TimeZone

-Normally time is converted to JD (Julian Date) since J2000.0 ( 1/jan/2000 12 UT ).

 UT is converted to TDT (Terrestrial Dynamical Time) by adding DeltaT.
-DT is used in calculations because UT is not uniform
-( astronomers add insert seconds to UT sometimes )
+TDT is used in astronomical calculations because UT is not uniform ( astronomers insert seconds on UT sometimes )
-TDT is uniform ( consistent with atomic time ).
+TDT is uniform, consistent with atomic time.

+Normally time is converted JD (Julian Date) and counted since J2000.0.
+Mani AA methods funcions use time in "Centuries since j2000"

 While VSOP2013 specifies TDB (Barycentrc Dynamical Time), the app uses TDT ( aka Terrestrial Time ).
-The idea is that a clock in Paris runs differently from a clock in the solar system baricenter due to General Relativity effects.
+A clock in Paris runs differently from a clock in the solar system baricenter due to General Relativity effects (movements, gravity).
 TDB accounts for that.
 The difference between TDB and TDT is small, I suppose.
 [Check!]

 # 3D Hierarchy